ssv32/install-gy-php-framework/README.md

 1. Download yourself the files described above (`consoleInstallGyFramework.php`, `graphicalInstallGyFramework.php`, section `install-file`); <br/>
 2. Place them at the root of the section where the project should be deployed;<br/>
 3. Go to the installation script in the browser ( `<your project domain>/graphicalInstallGyFramework.php` );<br/>
-4. Next, you need to follow the instructions that will be on the screen, accept the license terms, specify the gy kernel settings and the database (you should have created the database yourself before this step);<br/>
+4. Next, you need to follow the instructions that will be on the screen, accept the license terms, specify the gy kernel settings and the database (you should have created the database yourself before this step), you can check the box and install the demo site (the demo site includes a main page with a welcome page and a section `customDir` with an example of customizing a component template);<br/>
 5. Next, gy is installed, the gy kernel settings are set and the tables are installed in the database necessary for the gy kernel and all files that were needed for the installation are deleted (`consoleInstallGyFramework.php`, `graphicalInstallGyFramework.php`, section `install-file`).
 <br/>